IRIS in Kentucky: Hybrid Trainings on High-Quality IEPs

 More recently, the special education cooperatives in Kentucky collaborated to develop training and technical assistance for teachers statewide.
 Focusing specifically on progress monitoring, they plan to include two IRIS Modules, Progress Monitoring: Reading and Progress Monitoring: Mathematics, in the training.

-In the video below, Tricia Bronger explains more about her considerations for using IRIS resources, the results from the training on the quality of their IEPs, and how she plans to utilize IRIS resources in the future.
+In the video below, Tricia Bronger explains more about her considerations for using IRIS resources, the results from the training on the quality of their IEPs, and how she plans to utilize IRIS resources in the future (time: 5:30).

 Our team was tasked to support content development in a district that did not previously require specific training on IEP development.
 Our goal was to provide a common understanding, to gain a common ground of knowledge, institute a solid background, and ensure correct information that participants could continually refer to beyond an initial training.
 And to fill in those gaps, we went with a trusted and reliable resources that participants could keep going back to review.
 And we were asked, “Why IRIS?” and I replied, “Why not IRIS?”
 We initially chose IRIS because of the past experiences and their credible research-based, high-quality modules that align with specific areas of growth and need to support a state-directed corrective action plan in our region.